 Review app access risk

-Access risk is just one way of looking at the risk in your SaaS inventory and can help you make decisions about the apps that Trelica is discovering.
+Access risk is just one way of looking at the risk in your SaaS inventory and can help you make decisions about the apps that SaaS Manager is discovering.
 For example, an app that is predominantly for home use and that has high access risk might be something you want to address.

 You can find the access risk score in the Applications view, in the Permissions risk report (available from the Reports list), and on individual application profiles.

-How Trelica defines risk
+How SaaS Manager defines risk

-Trelica's access risk grading is based on OAuth Scopes.
+SaaS Manager access risk grading is based on OAuth Scopes.
 When an individual logs in to an application using OpenID Connect SSO, they are usually prompted to grant the application various permissions.
 These permissions are granted via OAuth scopes.

 You can find a much more detailed review of the technology behind these OAuth Scopes in this blog post.